What is a List?

 One way to do that in Python is by using lists.

-This short section will show how you can loop through a Python list and process
+This short section will show how you can use a Python for loop to iterate the list and process

 the list items.